Whitecoat Payment Services Agreement Terms and Conditions

 We agree to settle the amount of a Transaction processed to the Bank Account within three Business Days.

-You agree that Whitecoat collects payments in respect of each Transaction as agent for the Practice, so that receipt of payment by us will discharge the obligations of the Payer in respect of the transaction.
+You agree that Whitecoat collects payments in respect of each Transaction as agent for the Provider, so that receipt of payment by us will discharge the obligations of the Payer in respect of the transaction.

 1.5 Settlement exceptions

-Where we have settled the amount of a Transaction and the Payer subsequently rejects or declines the Transaction; or adjusts the amount it pays in respect of the Transaction, so that we do not receive full payment, or any payment that we have received is reversed, you agree that the Practice is liable to Whitecoat and must pay us for the amount of the Transaction as settled to the Practice.
+Where we have settled the amount of a Transaction and the Payer subsequently rejects or declines the Transaction; or adjusts the amount it pays in respect of the Transaction, so that we do not receive full payment, or any payment that we have received is reversed, you agree that the Provider is liable to Whitecoat and must pay us for the amount of the Transaction as settled to the Provider.
 We may set-off the amount of the rejected, declined or reversed Transaction against any sums to be settled under clause 1.4.